afrxo/Roblox-ECS/README.md

 # Roblox-ECS

-My implementation of an Entity-Component-Structure in Roblox Luau.
+Shoulder-cam using an Entity-Component-System implementation in Roblox Lua(u).